-Note that the place of the keyway is marked on the impeller hub (figure 32).
+Note that the place of the wedge groove is marked on the impeller hub (figure 31).

-Figure 32.
-Position of the keyway
+Figure 31.
+Position of the wedge groove

-The thrust caused by the impeller is transmitted through the adjuster sleeve to the shaft (figure 33, point A).
+The thrust caused by the impeller is transmitted through the adjuster sleeve to the shaft (figure 32, point A).
 The sleeve consists of rings of different thickness.
 The length of the sleeve can be adjusted in 0.5 mm (approx. 0.02") increments by changing the number of the rings.
 This way the impeller gap on the outer race becomes fit.

-Figure 33.
+Figure 32.
 Adjuster sleeve

 - 2. Find the right adjuster sleeve length by testing. - 3.
-Push the sleeve and the plastic insulating ring on to the shaft (figure 33, point B).
-The insulating ring sits against the impeller. - 4.
-Place the impeller into the duct and push it against the shim rings.
+Push the sleeve and the plastic insulating ring onto to the shaft (figure 32, point B).
+The insulating ring sits against the impeller.

+4. Place the impeller into the duct.

-At this point the screws of the plastic mounting cone must be finger-tight.
+Mounting cone: At this point the screws of the plastic mounting cone must be fingertight.